autonomys/space-acres/README.md

 ## Current status

-Current status of the project is Alpha.
+Current status of the project is Beta.

-This means that while it should generally work, expect things to not work sometimes, break in unexpected ways and error handling to be lacking.
+This means that it should generally work, most happy paths and edge cases are handled, many error cases have reasonable recovery options, etc.

 Current version supports Gemini 3h chain only and doesn't allow to select anything else.
 It supports upgrading existing installations from 3g.